SheriffOfRobinhood/Subfilter/docs/src/_build/html/_sources/intro.rst.txt

 |           |where the mean is the domain mean.                             |
 +-----------+---------------------------------------------------------------+

-While a variety of basic functions have been written, the intention is to use :py:func:`subfilter.filter_variable_list` to automatically filter a list of NetCDF variables and write the output to a new NetCDF file, and :py:func:`subfilter.filter_variable_pair_list` to do the same with products of fields.
+While a variety of basic functions have been written, the intention is to use :py:func:`subfilter.subfilter.filter_variable_list` to automatically filter a list of NetCDF variables and write the output to a new NetCDF file, and :py:func:`subfilter.subfilter.filter_variable_pair_list` to do the same with products of fields.
 Each has a default list - this can easily be changed.

 .. todo:: Code to calculate the deformation field and hence shear and vorticiy has also been implemented but needs full integration.